win-s/angular_todolist/README.md

 1. Today todolist
 2. Tomorrow todolist

-User can add,remove and reorder task on each list.
+The user can add, remove and reorder task on each list.